Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping: Additional data on the transition error suppression

 \section{Additional data on the transition error suppression}

-In the following, we show additional data on the experimental validation of the recursive \textsc{drag} pulse for suppressing the transition errors on the control qubit and compare it to the single-derivative \textsc{drag} pulse used in previous experiments.
+In the following, we show additional data on the validation of the recursive \textsc{drag} pulse for suppressing the transition errors on the control qubit.
+We compare it to the single-derivative \textsc{drag} pulse used in previous experiments and discuss the calibration of multiple DRAG parameters.

 In addition to the qubit pair with the qubit-qubit detuning 104~MHz shown in \cref{fig:transition error experiment}, we show two pairs of qubits with detuning 143~MHz and $189$~MHz in \cref{fig:drag calibration lagos53,fig:drag calibration nairobi13}.
 In both cases, the recursive \textsc{drag} demonstrates excellent performance without any further calibration.
 Because the single-photon transition error is not very large, there is little difference between the perturbative solution and the Gives rotation in those two cases.

+In \cref{fig:population error}b, we compare the performance of the single-derivative \textsc{drag} and the proposed recursive \textsc{drag} methods through simulation.
+In \cref{fig:comparison drag experiment}, we show an example where, despite the calibration of the \textsc{drag} coefficient, the single-derivative \textsc{drag} fails to sufficiently suppress all errors, whereas the proposed methods exhibit excellent performance.
+We plot the amplified error for different \textsc{drag} coefficients with the single-derivative \textsc{drag} scheme with a free parameter $a_{01}$.
+Evidently, while the $\ket{0}\leftrightarrow\ket{1}$ transition can be sufficiently suppressed with a properly chosen \textsc{drag} coefficient, other errors, such as the $\ket{0}\leftrightarrow\ket{2}$ transitions, remain largely unaffected.
+In contrast, both recursive methods show substantial improvement, with the pulses derived by Givens rotation achieving a perfect suppression up to the resolution of our amplification circuits, consistent with the performance observed in the qubit pairs illustrated in \cref{fig:population error}e.

-In addition, we also demonstrate in \cref{fig:drag calibration lagos53} that in the recursive \textsc{drag} formulation, a free parameter can also be added to fine-tune the result.
-In this case, we replace the substitution for the $\ket{0}\leftrightarrow\ket{2}$ transition to
+Although the recursive \textsc{drag} pulse needs little calibration for this problem, in some scenarios, especially only perturbative \textsc{drag} is used, calibration of the \textsc{drag} parameter may still prove useful.
+This can be achieved by adding a free parameter before each correction term in the substitution formula.
+In \cref{fig:drag calibration lagos53}, we replace the substitution for the $\ket{0}\leftrightarrow\ket{2}$ transition in \cref{eq:explicit perturbative recursive DRAG pulse} to

 By varying the free parameter $a_{02}$, the $\ket{0}\leftrightarrow\ket{2}$ transition can be fine-tuned.
 Thanks to its recursive structure, the suppression of other transitions remains unaffected.